replicant005/TechNewsAggregator/README.md

 1. On entering the URL , top 10 stories are displayed on the dashboard, on clicking the the links to articles , user naviagtes to the site where aricle was originally published.

 ---

+## To Do

+1. For now it is a single wep page , which fetches articles from a single endpoint , which originally consumes 2 API endpoints from hackernews and dev.to,
+2. User gets to see a dashboard for articles which are top 5 articles fetched from both external APIs each
+3. I plan to add in features such as login and registration, upon registration, user gets to chose their interests and what particular tech stack they would want to know more about.
+4. and further using node library such as Natural, i will be training the content to be as per it.
+5. Additionally, the application will have tabs for different technologies, with content as per that.
+With that user can view the content of their interest.

 ## 👨‍💻 Authors